 - squeeze bottle

-HOW TO make this easy frozen dinosaur eggs for ice melt science play:
+HOW TO make these easy frozen dinosaur eggs:

 Take this opportunity to discuss physics and the state of the matter: how the water changes from liquid to a solid state under lower temperatures.

-During this dinosaur eggs ice excavation activity, your child can use warm water, droppers, and salt to help the dinosaurs hatch.
+During this eggs excavation activity, your child can use warm water, droppers, and salt to help the dinosaurs “hatch.”
 However, using a hummer is much more fun!
-So, if you are up to hammering some ice eggs, make sure your child wears glasses for protection and that no “fossils” or dinosaurs are damaged in the process!
+So, if you are up to hammering some ice eggs, ensure that your child wears glasses for protection and that no “fossils” or dinosaurs are damaged in the process!